 For both categories of projects, the maximum duration (eligibility period) is 48 months.

-- transnational mobility of artists and professionals as well as transnational circulation and promotion of cultural and creative works; promotion of cultural exchanges; intercultural dialogue and understanding for cultural diversity and social inclusion
+- Promote the transnational mobility of artists and culture professionals; transnational circulation of cultural and creative works; promotion of cultural exchanges; intercultural dialogue and understanding for cultural diversity and social inclusion

-- As a legacy to the European Year of Cultural Heritage which is to “encourage the sharing and appreciation of Europe’s cultural heritage as a shared resource, to raise awareness of common history and values, and to reinforce a sense of belonging to a common European space.
-Projects under this strand should aim at:
+- As a legacy to the European Year of Cultural Heritage raise awareness of common history and values, and reinforce a sense of belonging to a common European space

 If you are preparing an application for Support for European Cooperation Projects there are resources and information that you can use to help you prepare.